You want smart political talk without the meltdowns?

 That'll be the next thing that goes.

-They assessed $870.3 billion, the cost of all the new federal government regulations finalized since Obama took office.
+You know, there's an estimate that is out, Regulation Rodeo, an American action forum, they assessed $870.3 billion, the cost of all the new federal government regulations finalized since Obama took office.

-$150 billion our trade deficit last year.
+$750 billion, our trade deficit last year.

 It's interesting to watch Mexico.

-They can't get in the negotiating room fast enough to meet Trump, which puts Trump in a in a great position.
+They can't get in the negotiating room fast enough to meet Trump, which puts Trump in a great position just by picking up the phone, making phone calls, and pressuring companies and incentivizing companies to stay here.

-More of an incentivizing through getting rid of regulation and better tax policies for corporations, he's incentivizing them to stay.
+More of incentivizing through getting rid of regulation and better tax policies for corporations, he's incentivizing them to stay.

 I don't think most corporations like the idea of taking their corporations to Mexico.

-I think if if they can make a healthy profit here, they don't mind paying their 15% corporate tax rate.
+I think if they can make a healthy profit here, they don't mind paying their 15% corporate tax rate.

 Every one of their employees will pay income taxes.